-In some ICN architecture such as CCN and NDN, content security is provided as a basic function.
+In some ICN architecture such as CCN and NDN (Named Data Networking), content security is provided as a basic function.
 Since security is a key concern in several systems like content delivery and IoT, having a built-in security mechanism is very attractive point of ICN.

 f.
-Robust to network failure by multi-path routing
+Robustness to network failures by multi-path routing

 To enable the content access by name, ICN routing/forwarding is capable of multi-path routing, because the contents once cached in certain node will not be available at the next chance.
 In ICN multi-path routing, when the response does not come back from the direction the interest is sent out, the node will automatically issue the same request to another direction.
-This mechanism is very helpful when the part of the network failed down such as the disaster case, and makes the network robust to the failure.
+This mechanism is very helpful when the part of the network failed down such as the disaster case, and makes the network robust to failures.